 This list is by no means exhaustive and it is always worth checking what’s on in Caithness for more events and activities.

 We are very lucky in having such a great local whisky in “Old Pulteney”.

 The tour of the distillery in Wick explains the story of this classic Scotch whisky and you can sample the product too.
-Take a little home with a free miniature bottle.
+Take a little home with a miniature bottle.

 We have written a Wick walk “quiz” that takes you on an amble through the best parts of Wick, it takes you past the distillery.

-There are other smaller gatherings around the county on other dates and they all give excellent family entertainment.
+Although the Halkirk Games are the most well known there are other smaller gatherings around the county on other dates and they all give excellent family entertainment.

 For a more complete guide to all the highland gatherings in Scotland click here